ENG3501 - Thesis course, British Area studies

 Course content

-The students will be obliged to write a 10-page essay on a chosen topic.
+The students will write a 10-page essay on a chosen topic.
 The topic, and problem in question, will be arrived at in consultation with the teacher.

-- specialised in an area within British history and culture;
+• have specialised in an area within British history, culture or contemporary society.

-- learned how to identify and describe scholarly ethics, and learned to use the appropriate scholarly apparatus to demonstrate this knowledge.
+• can identify and describe scholarly ethics, and can use the appropriate scholarly apparatus to demonstrate this knowledge.

 Admission